 - The applicant may submit only one Career Development Award application per deadline. - The applicant may not be a current or prior recipient of an AHA Career Development Award or AHA Scientist Development Grant (affiliate or association-wide). - The applicant may submit the same or similar application three times (the original plus two resubmissions).
-The same or similar application submitted the fourth time will be administratively withdrawn. - A Career Development Award applicant holding a J-1 Visa (exchange visitor) at the time of application must obtain an H-1B or equivalent by the award activation date. - Strategically Focused Research Network personnel may hold individual AHA awards. - In limited cases, a delay of the award start date may be allowable up to six months. - A Career Development awardee may also hold an AHA Collaborative Sciences Award, Innovative Project Award, Transformational Project Award, and may be the program director or sponsor on an AHA Institutional Award for Undergraduate Training.
+The same or similar application submitted the fourth time will be administratively withdrawn. - A Career Development Award applicant holding a J-1 Visa (exchange visitor) at the time of application must obtain an H-1B or equivalent by the award activation date. - Strategically Focused Research Network personnel may hold individual AHA awards. - In limited cases, a delay of the award start date may be allowable up to six months. - A Career Development awardee may also hold an AHA Collaborative Sciences Award, Innovative Project Award, Transformational Project Award, and may be the program director or sponsor on an AHA Institutional Award for Undergraduate Training. - The American Heart Association permits the use of a large language model (LLM - e.g. ChatGPT) or an artificial intelligence tool to generate and/or edit content in research proposals submitted for funding.
+This information must be disclosed at the time of submission.
+Disclosure of this information does not impact peer review.
+Should this information not be disclosed accurately, and use of these tools is identified, the proposal may be administratively withdrawn.

-Peer Review Criteria
+Peer Review

+Important Items to Note
-An applicant is prohibited from contacting AHA peer reviewers.
-This is a form of scientific misconduct and will result in the removal of the application from funding consideration and institutional notification of misconduct.

-AHA reserves the right to an initial triage, whereby a minimum of half of the submissions may be triaged.

-No Letter of Intent is required nor accepted for Career Development Award applications.

-To judge the merit of the application, reviewers will comment on the following criteria.
+- An applicant is prohibited from contacting AHA peer reviewers.
+This is a form of scientific misconduct and will result in the removal of the application from funding consideration and institutional notification of misconduct. - The AHA DOES NOT permit the use of a large language model (LLM e.g., ChatGPT) or an artificial intelligence tool to generate and/or edit content in peer review critiques.
+Uploading of any portion of a research proposal into a large language model (LLM e.g., ChatGPT) or an artificial intelligence tool to assist in writing a critique of the proposal is explicitly prohibited as it is a violation of the AHA's Peer Reviewer Certification Statement (PDF) (to include confidentiality, non-disclosure, and conflict of interest). - AHA reserves the right to an initial triage, whereby a minimum of half of the submissions may be triaged. - No Letter of Intent is required nor accepted for Career Development Award applications. - To judge the merit of the application, reviewers will comment on the following criteria.
 Please address these in your proposal.
 The AHA uses a 1-9 score scale and AHA Peer Review Guidance (PDF).

-Non-Scientist Summary - 5% of the score
+Non-Scientist Summary - 5% of score